Prélude by Michael Sheridan

-I suppose the first thing everyone will ask when looking at this album is, do the Rinehardt, Jobim, and Villoldo arrangements work well on a solo classical recording?
-I would say yes.
 Most of the arrangements are by the great French guitarist Roland Dyens and that adds a touch of weight to the tracks since many listeners are familiar with his success.
 Sheridan’s performance of Nuages really shines for its cool feel and elaborate delivery.
 Montagne Ste Genevieve would not have worked for me but since it was the opening track it was a nice way to kick off the album with a relaxed and meandering start before getting more heated up.
 It also showcases Sheridan’s pleasant sound and shaping of melodic lines.

 El Choclo was a good one!
 Sheridan is great at making clear musical ideas in terms of contrast and form.
 The moods are nice and easy to jump onto and he is not afraid to push out notes, get in your face, or be flamboyant when needed!
 I also love his great glissandos and fun little ornaments.
-Good times!

 The best tracks on the album are the Dyens pieces.
 Sheridan has a talent for creating moods and soundscapes well suited to the compositions.
 There are moments of fun, extroverted gestures but then darkened, Earthy moments!
 I imagine Dyens himself has noticed this as there is a piece by the composer dedicated to Sheridan.
 Berceuse Diurne is a beauty of a piece and Sheridan does a fine job of the piece.
 This track really shows a nice gentle side to his playing and is a wonderful ending track.
 Buy this album for the joy of hearing the Dyens and arrangements as we could all learn a lesson from Sheridan’s keen sense of musical gestures.
 Love it!